Alidzhoni Ayni

-Burizod Alidzhoni Ayni (Алиҷони Айни, Алиджони Айни; born 6 August 2004) is a Tajik professional footballer who plays as a midfielder for Georgian club Samgurali, and the Tajikistan national team.
+Burizod Alidzhoni Ayni (Алиҷони Айни, Алиджони Айни; born 6 August 2004) is a Tajik professional footballer who plays as a midfielder for Tajik club Istiklol, and the Tajikistan national team.

 Career

 Club

 During the 2022 summer transfer window, Ayni left Regar-TadAZ for whom he played for during the first half of the 2022 season.

 On 11 August 2022, Ayni signed a five-year contract with Russian Premier League club Krasnodar and was initially assigned to the reserves team, Krasnodar-2.

 On 18 February 2023, Ayni signed for Istiklol on loan until the end of 2023.

 In February 2024, Ayni moved to Erovnuli Liga club Samgurali in Georgia.

+On 5 March 2026, Istiklol announced the signing of Ayni from Samgurali Tskaltubo.

 International

 In March 2021, Ayni was called up to the Tajikistan national team for the first time, as a replacement for Iskandar Dzhalilov who'd suffered a dislocated foot and fracture lower leg.
 Ayni subsequently made his senior team debut on 25 March 2021 against Mongolia, coming on as an 85th-minute substitute for Parvizdzhon Umarbayev.